How to use Velib bikes in Paris

 The Velib bikes

 There are two types of bikes you can use known as classic and electric.
 Classic bikes are non-power assisted whereas electric bikes have a motor that provides assistance so you don’t have to do all the work yourself.
-The classic bikes are green in color whereas the electric bikes are blue.
+The classic bikes are green in colour whereas the electric bikes are blue.
 The docking stations accept both bike types so you don’t have to find a docking station specific to the type of bike you are riding.

 Both types of bikes are equipped with: